privefl/portfolio/docs/network.md

 I've invested quite some time in R because I didn't want to continue in Research at first.

 Now, I'm starting to switch to the "human genetics" community where I will possibly work.
-Maybe, I should have started earlier as it is hard to enter new research fields (since my thesis supervisors are not directly of this field).
+Maybe, I should have started earlier as it is hard to enter new research fields (since my thesis supervisors are not directly from this field).

 ## Conclusion